Coming Off the Pill

 Finally, you can also expect your periods to return to how they used to be before you started taking the pill.
 Unless you stopped your pill immediately after the last ‘withdrawal’ bleed, your first period will be another ‘withdrawal’ bleed, much as you have had every month while taking the contraceptive pill.
 The next bleed after this one will be your first ‘natural’ period.
-This first period could be unusually light or heavy but should return to your usual pre-pill state after two to three months.
+This first period could be unusually light or heavy – but after 2-3 months your cycle should return to its usual pre-pill state.

 What side effects might I get coming off the pill?

-Compared to taking the pill itself, the likelihood of side effects after stopping the pill is minimal.
+Compared to taking the pill itself, the likelihood of side effects after stopping is minimal.
 There are very few, and these are unlikely to last very long at all.

 The most common side effect of coming off the pill is ‘spotting’, which is minor bleeding between periods.
 This is usually harmless and should settle within the first few months of coming off the pill.

 In some rarer cases, some women have been known to get what is known as ‘post-pill amenorrhea’, which is when they are unable to produce a natural monthly period for some months after stopping the pill.
-This is because their body needs some extra time to start making its own hormones again.
+In this situation the body needs some extra time to start making its own hormones again.

 Visit your nurse or doctor if you are concerned about side effects you are having after coming off the pill.